 “The Prophet (PBUH) entered upon his wife and sent me to invite some men for food.”

 After the wedding ceremony celebrate according to the teachings of Islam, guests should make du’a for the newly married couple and ask Allah (SWT) to shower his countless blessings upon them and entire ummah.
-Muhammad (PBUH) used to say to the groom:
+Muhammad (PBUH) said to the groom:

 “May Allah bless you, bestow blessings upon you and join you two together in all that is good.”
 [Abu-Daud & others – Sahih]